qilingframework/rtfd.io/docs/faq.md

 This is not a "bug", just some scripts running too slow so gdb is waiting timeout.
 - Input `set remotetimeout 100` in gdb and try to connect again will fix this usually.
 - if not, input `set debug remote 1` and connect again, then send to us the debug info as an issue please.

+### Syscall not implemented or AttributeError: 'NoneType' object has no attribute 'cur_thread' error
+This is not a "bug".
+By default ql.multithread = False in order to turn on multithread.
+You need to add ql.multithread = True or with --multithread if you are using qltool